Alimony: What Do I Need to Know Before Divorce?

 Did you know the court can have great discretion in the award of alimony?

-- Rehabilitative Alimony: Rehabilitative Alimony is fixed spousal support paid for a specific period of time and is intended to help the recipient become self-supporting.
+- Rehabilitative: Rehabilitative spousal support is paid for a specific period of time and is intended to help the recipient become self-supporting.

-- Temporary Alimony: Temporary spousal support/alimony is given when the parties are separated and the divorce is not yet final.
+- Temporary: Temporary spousal support/alimony is given when the parties are separated and the divorce is not yet final.
 Spousal Support is given so that the spouse may maintain his/her lifestyle between the time the couple separates and divorces.

-- Permanent Alimony: Permanent Alimony is spousal support paid for an indefinite period of time.
+- Permanent: Permanent spousal support is paid for an indefinite period of time.
 The amount of money is ordered by the court to be paid by one spouse to the other at standard intervals, which generally continues until modification of the judgment takes place, one spouse passes away, or the receiving spouse remarries.
 The amount of permanent alimony paid can be reduced by the courts.